-Egyptian Papyrus of the Goddess Isis 40x60cm
+Egyptian papyrus of the Goddess Isis (40x60cm)

 Description of the Papyrus representing the goddess Isis

-NB : The frame is not supplied.
+Note : The frame is not included.

 A bit of Egyptology: the goddess Isis